superluminar-io/serverless-workshop/docs/rest-api.md

      }
    }
    ```
-   ⚠️Important: Only update the imports and the class.
-Everything below the class should be the same.

 1. Deploy the latest changes: `npm run deploy`

    Be aware you will be asked to confirm IAM Statement and IAM Policy Changes: